Brazil's former President Jair Bolsonaro begins 27-year prison sentence for coup attempt

 The former president and several of his allies were convicted by a panel of Supreme Court justices for attempting to overthrow Brazil’s democracy following his 2022 election defeat.

 The plot included plans to kill President Luiz Inácio Lula da Silva, Vice President Geraldo Alckmin and Justice de Moraes.
-The plan also involved egging on an insurrection in early 2023.
+The plan also involved encouraging an insurrection in early 2023.

 Bolsonaro has always denied wrongdoing.

-Two others convicted, Augusto Heleno and Paulo Sérgio Nogueira, both Army generals, were sent the military facility in Brasilia to start serving their sentences.
-Former justice minister Anderson Torres is now imprisoned at the Papuda penitentiary, also in Brazil’s capital.
+Two others convicted, Augusto Heleno and Paulo Sérgio Nogueira, both Army generals, were sent to a military facility in Brasilia to start serving their sentences.
+Former Justice Minister Anderson Torres is now imprisoned at the Papuda penitentiary, also in Brazil’s capital.

 Adm.
 Almir Garnier will serve his term at Navy facilities in Brasilia.

-Bolsonaro’s running mate and former Defense Minister Walter Braga Netto, another army general, will remain in prison at military facilities in Rio de Janeiro.
+Bolsonaro’s running mate and former Defense Minister Walter Braga Netto, another army general, will remain in prison at a military facility in Rio de Janeiro.

 De Moraes also confirmed that lawmaker and former head of Brazil’s intelligence agency Alexandre Ramagem is on the loose in the United States.

 The former president is an ally of U.S. President Donald Trump, who has called the trial of the former Brazilian leader a “witch hunt.”
-Bolsonaro was mentioned in a July order by the U.S. administration to raise tariffs on several Brazilian exports by 50% tariffs.
+Bolsonaro was mentioned in a July order by the U.S. administration to raise tariffs on several Brazilian exports by 50%.

 Relations between the two countries have improved since, with Lula and Trump meeting in Malaysia at the ASEAN summit in October.
 Most of those higher tariffs have been dropped.